 Years ago, hospital stays were much longer than they are today thereby giving medical students many opportunities to learn and fine-tune their clinical skills.
-Today, hospital stays are much shorter, making it a challenge for medical students to acquire essential clinical skills.
+The shorter stays of today make it more of a challenge for medical students to acquire essential clinical skills.

 Consequently, educators needed to find other ways for medical students to learn and perfect their clinical skills.
 Many schools find Simulation or Clinical Skills Centers to be a solid addition to the traditional clinical training that takes place on the wards.
-In the simulated environment, students can learn basic knot tying and suturing, NG tube placement, IV placement, as well as more advanced laparoscopic procedures.
-Simulation centers may be equipped with state-of-the-art equipment such as training manikins, simulated intensive care units, ORs, or models of body parts.
+In the simulated environment, students can learn skills such as history and physical exams, communication, basic knot tying and suturing, NG tube placement, IV placement, as well as more advanced laparoscopic procedures.
+Simulation centers may work with Standardized Patients that assist with OSCE exams or be equipped with state-of-the-art equipment such as training manikins, simulated intensive care units, ORs, or models of body parts.
 If your institution has a Simulation or Clinical Skills Center, is your Surgery clerkship taking advantage of it?

 If your clerkship is not currently using your schools Simulation Center it might be time to discuss this opportunity with your Clerkship Director.
-By defining the essential skills the 3rd year students need to know, you can identify uses for the simulation center in the Surgery Clerkship Curriculum.
+By defining the essential skills 3rd year students need to know, you can identify uses for the simulation center in the Surgery Clerkship Curriculum.
 If your institution doesn't have a simulation center this might be your chance to become creative.
-You can use pigs feet or chicken breast to practice suturing to 'build on' teaching tools to enhance the experience of your students.
-The ASE website provides links to many free and useful education tools and resources.
+You can use pigs' feet or chicken breast to practice suturing to 'build on' teaching tools to enhance the experience of your students - or invest in reusable suture pads/kits. member Educational Website: Active ASE may access Materials on the ASE https://surgicaleducation.com/educational-clearinghouse/